XxxHolic: Manga

 Written and illustrated by Clamp, xxxHolic started in Kodansha's seinen manga magazine Weekly Young Magazine on February 24, 2003.
 (Note: The series started in the magazine's 13th issue of 2003, released on February 24 of the same year.)
 The series finished its publication in the magazine on March 20, 2010, and was transferred to Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine on May 8 of the same year; a special 26-page one-shot chapter was also published in Weekly Shōnen Magazine on May 19 of the same year.
 The series finished on February 9, 2011.
-Kodansha collected its 213 chapters in 19 tankōbon volumes; the numbers of chapters for such release was reduced by combining the ones from the original serialization.
-Starting volume 16, the series is retitled xxxHolic Rō (×××HOLiC ◆ 籠), but the number of chapters follow the previous ones.
+Kodansha collected its 213 chapters in 19 tankōbon volumes; the number of chapters for such release was reduced by combining the ones from the original serialization.
+Starting volume 16, the series is retitled xxxHolic Rō (×××HOLiC ◆ 籠), but the number of chapters follows the previous ones.
 The first volume was released on July 25, 2003, and the last one on March 9, 2011.

 xxxHolic was one of the first four manga series licensed for English release in North America by Del Rey Manga, and was acquired together with Mobile Suit Gundam SEED, Negima!: Magister Negi Magi, and Tsubasa: Reservoir Chronicle in January 2004.
 Del Rey published its first volume on April 27, 2004, and on February 21, 2012, the nineteenth and final volume was released.
 Kodansha USA re-released it in 3-in-1 omnibus format in 2014.
 The series has also been licensed for an English-language release by Tanoshimi, who released the first nine volumes in the United Kingdom with the first one on August 3, 2006.

 A second xxxHolic manga series, titled xxxHolic Rei (XXXHOLiC ◆ 戻) was announced at The CLAMP Festival 2012 event.
 It was scheduled to be published in Weekly Young Magazine in February 2013; however a month's delay in the magazine's issue release dates changed this to March 4, 2013.
 The series has had various hiatuses; it was published from June 2016 to March 2017 before entering indefinite hiatus.
 In April 2022, it was announced that Clamp was planning to resume the series in 2023, which did not happen; the series resumed on April 21, 2025.
 Kodansha released the first tankōbon volume on October 23, 2013.
-As of October 6, 2016, four volumes have been released.
+As of November 28, 2025, five volumes have been released.

 Kodansha USA announced in July 2013 they licensed the manga for English release, releasing the first volume in 2014.